asmithdigital/raads-digital/_foundations/themes.md

 intro: The theme defines layouts and other design attributes for a product.
 ---

+The following themes exist within the Apiary design system:

-## Default theme
+## Default

-The default theme is the base for all themes and includes all base [layouts]({{site.url}}foundations/layouts/overview), [components]({{site.url}}components/overview), and [foundations]({{site.url}}foundations/overview).
-The default theme is used for specific applications such as claims, renewals and QTB.
+The default theme is the base for all items in the Apiary design system.
+The default theme is used by insurance web applications such as QTB, renewals and claims.

-## Portal theme
+## Portal

-The Portal theme is used by 'My Account'.
-It inherits all styles and components from the default theme.
-My Account also has specific and unique layouts and components documented in this design system.
+The portal theme inherits from the default theme.
+The portal theme contains variations to the Apiary design system such as layout, components, and forms.
+These variations are referenced for each relevant item in the Apiary design system.